atc0005/bounce/README.md

 Items to note:

+- Output is from a `pre-v0.1.0` release and is subject to change
 - Port `8000` is the default, we're just being explicit here.
 - I ran the application on Windows 10 Version 1903
 - I visited the `/echo` endpoint (`http://localhost:8000/echo`) from Google Chrome Canary